Sign In Forgot Password

 Catherine Carmel, Director of Jewish Family Life and Learning

 Catherine comes to TBH with a public school teaching background.
 She taught in Hawaii, Texas and for the Department of Defense in Germany before teaching in Washington.
 She is a middle school generalist who did her graduate level specialization in literacy instruction.
-Catherine’s interest in interfaith cooperation, social justice and tikkun olam have led her to become a board member for Interfaith Works, where she coordinates the summer camp, Interfaith Explorations.
+Catherine’s focus in her community is in bringing authentic instruction to Jewish experiences in Jewish time.
+Catherine’s interest in interfaith cooperation, social justice and tikkun olam have led her to work with Interfaith Works, where she coordinates the summer camp, Interfaith Explorations.
 She is also chair of the board of RENA, Reconstructionist Educators of North America, where she coordinates Zoom meetings to bring together Education Directors like herself, for professional development and support.
 Catherine is married to Rob, a retired Army Sergeant Major.
 Together they share a love for their expanding family, including four grandchildren.

 E-mail Catherine: beitsefer@bethhatfiloh.org